Step 4: Donating begins

 We do everything we can to ensure you are as comfortable as possible.
 The donation rooms are furnished to ensure you feel at ease.
 Plus, patients in our reception areas will not know why you are there, so there’s no need to feel embarrassed.
 Not that you should be - you’re doing an amazing thing!

-Your sperm samples will be frozen and quarantined for at least six months, so that we know they are safe to use during treatment.
+Your sperm samples will be frozen and quarantined for at least three months, so that we know they are safe to use during treatment.
 With your sperm being frozen, it means your samples can’t be used by patients - not just yet.
 While we’re waiting, we’ll carry out a few more quick tests to check you’re still free from any infectious diseases.